wendycst/widget-waffle/README.md

 ### 3. Dynamic Content via Public API

-Replace the static placeholder text in the Main Content Area with live data from a public API:
+Replace the static placeholder text in the **Main Content Area** and **Sidebar's Content Area** with live data from a public API:

 - Fetch posts from: https://jsonplaceholder.typicode.com/posts
-- Display the first 10 posts
+- Make the number of items displayed in the list configurable.
+Display a dropdown at the top of the Main Content Area with the following options: 10, 20, 30, 40, 50.
+Handle a reasonable maximum limit so that it does not negatively impact UI performance
 - For each post, show:
   - Title (as a subheading)
   - Body (as paragraph text)